Women Composers – A Graded Anthology For Piano

 book-3-women-composers-front-cover-1

 Book 3 is arranged over two levels; Advanced and Late-Advanced (Grade 7 – diploma).
-There are twelve pieces in this volume, spotlighting works by Marianna von Martinez, Amy Beach, Lili Boulanger, Fanny Hensel, Clara Schumann, Teresa Carreño, Chiquinha Gonzaga, Lady Viola Kinney, and Vítězslava Kaprálová.
+This volume features twelve pieces.
+It spotlights works by Marianna von Martinez, Amy Beach, and Lili Boulanger.
+The book also features Fanny Hensel, Clara Schumann, and Teresa Carreño.
+Additionally, it includes Chiquinha Gonzaga, Lady Viola Kinney, and Vítězslava Kaprálová.
 Contemporary music composers include Russian composer Tatjana Komarova, Japanese composer Mai Fukasawa, and Israeli composer Chaya Czernowin.

 Hear the complete playlist below: